 Which equipment?

 Although hiking Portofino might be considered a coastal walk, there are many uphill and downhill climbs, and the terrain is sometimes rugged.
-Furthermore, after rain it can become slippery.
-Therefore, you should possibly wear good hiking shoes, or at least a decent pair of sports sneakers with a proper lugged sole.
+Furthermore, after rain, it can become slippery.
+Therefore, you should wear good hiking shoes.
+Alternatively, at least a decent pair of sports sneakers with a properly lugged sole.

 Hiking poles will reduce impact on knees, and help you climb more easily.
-I have lightweight collapsible poles which fit also in a handluggage trolley.
+I have lightweight, collapsible poles that also fit in a hand luggage trolley.

 You don’t want blisters to spoil your hike… I always have Compeed in my backpack, and you should too.